priyanshu2003719/Student-Result-Management-system/README.md

 Developed desktop application using Python (Tkinter) for managing student records and results.

 # 🎓 Student Result Management System
-> **An Advanced Academic Administration Suite** > A robust, desktop-based management solution developed in Python to streamline student registration, course administration, and academic performance tracking.
+**An Advanced Academic Administration Suite** **with a robust, desktop-based management solution developed in Python to streamline student registration, course administration, and academic performance tracking.**

 ---